delegacz/md-milestone-4/README.md

 [Visit Live Project](https://md-milestone-project-4.herokuapp.com/)

-STR:WER is a ecommerce shop for all things street wear, manualy picked inventory of the most desirables items from the world of street wear.
+STR:WER is an e-commerce shop for all things streetwear, manually picked inventory of the most desirables items from the world of streetwear.

 Use code: 123ABC for 100$ OFF

 ## UX
 ### Who is this website for?
-This website is aimed at people who are interested in a street wear culture and would like to purchase clouthing articles(Sneakers, and Outdoor/Outer Cloathing)
+This website is aimed at people who are interested in streetwear culture and would like to purchase clothing articles(Sneakers, and Outdoor/Outer Clothing)

 ### What does it fulfill?
 This website fulfills the need of users to discover and purchase products by providing a range of products and an ability to order and pay for them

 ### User Stories

-- As a user , I want add product to the cart , so that I can purchase it.
+- As a user, I want to add a product to the cart, so that I can purchase it.
-- As a user, I want to fill an refund form, so that I can revice refund for returned product
+- As a user, I want to fill a refund form, so that I can receive a refund for the returned product
 - As a user, I want to sing up, so that I can make a purchase
-- As a user, I want to search through products, so that I cant find a jacket I want
+- As a user, I want to search through products, so that I can't find a jacket I want

 ## Features

 ### Existing Features
-- Refunds - allows customer to request a refund by providing ref code and submitting a form
+- Refunds - allows the customer to request a refund by providing ref code and submitting a form
 - Coupon Codes - allows users to lower the price of the order by using code at checkout
-- Pagination - allows user to browse through products by changing displayed page
+- Pagination - allows user to browse through products by changing the displayed page
-- Add to Cart - Allows users to add an item to the cart for later checkout, cart page also gives user an opportunity to modify quantity of the product or remove it before progressing to checkout
+- Add to Cart - Allows users to add an item to the cart for later checkout, cart page also allows the user to modify the quantity of the product or remove it before progressing to checkout
-- Stripe Integration - Allows users to pay for thier order using Stripe
+- Stripe Integration - Allows users to pay for their order using Stripe
-- Order Summary - Allows users to see an detailed view at thier order on checkout page and apply coupon code for a discount
+- Order Summary - Allows users to see a detailed view at their order on the checkout page and apply coupon code for a discount

 ### Features Left to Implement
 - Size Selector
 - Gender Selector
-- More product Categories
+- More product categories
 - Product Reviews
 - Advanced product Gallery